pachyderm/docs/content/2.1.x/deploy-manage/deploy/console.md

 ## Deploy Locally

-!!!
-Info "Reminder"
+{{% notice info %}}
-      A local installation helps you learn
-      some of the Pachyderm basics and experiment with the product.
+A local installation helps you learn some of the Pachyderm basics and experiment with the product.
 It is not designed to be a production environment.
+{{% /notice %}}

 We provide an easy "one line" deployment command to install Pachyderm with Console on a local environment.
 All you need is your enterprise token and [a Kubernetes cluster running on your local environment](../../../getting-started/local-installation/#prerequisites).

 Follow the deployment instructions in our [Local Installation](../../getting-started/local-installation.md#deploy-pachyderm-community-edition-or-enterprise-with-console) page.
 You are all set!

-!!!
-Note
+{{% notice note %}}
 When installing, we create a default mock user (username:`admin`, password: `password`) to authenticate to Console without the hassle of connecting your Identity Provider.
+{{% /notice %}}

 ## Deploy In The Cloud